 Students must learn how to innovate, sometimes fail a little, and take risks, but whatever they do, push against the bleeding edge of our knowledge.

 Oh yeah, and keep religious creationists out of science.
 Such buffoons bamboozle their brains with unproven circular thinking.
 Innovators need application – not faith.

-If the USA education system doesn’t stop learning by rote, then my favorite country bar none, will not generate sufficient wealth to fund it’s imagination and future growth, and will ultimately whither into just a backwater set of States.
+If the US education system doesn’t stop learning by rote, then my favourite country bar none, will not generate sufficient wealth to fund its imagination and future growth, and will ultimately whither into just a backwater set of States.

 Whatever your chosen approach to gaining new skills and knowledge, one of the best ways to meet them is acquiring the knowledge, skills, and experience of project management, so hop on over HERE and find out more!